rrigdon/rrigdon.github.io/docs/id_security.md

 # Identity Security Writing Samples

-I created and implemented the docs-as-code setup for SailPoint Technolgies, which included training 10+ writers in using the custom stack to publish 11+ websites.
+I created, implemented, and maintain the docs-as-code setup for SailPoint Technologies, which included training 13+ writers to use the custom stack to create and publish 11+ websites.

 I additionally manage the documentation for multiple identity security and access governance products for SailPoint Technologies, including: